 After preparing a dish, cleaning your stainless steel cookware is a simple process.
-Although dishwasher safe, simple soap and water will remove the residue, if any, that has adhered to the surface of the pan.
+Simple soap and water will remove the residue, if any, that has adhered to the surface of the pan.
 A non-abrasive scrubber or rubber spatula can loosen any food bits, and truly, it’s so simple to rinse and hand wash this cookware, that in just a few minutes the pots are clean.

 The superior surface on the 360 stainless steel cookware retains its finish so beautifully, that often, just a rinse of hot water is sufficient to clean the surface.
 However, the important thing to remember is to keep the temperature at medium or lower, because of the innovative shape and construction, heat is conducted evenly and quickly, and retained for lengthy periods throughout the stainless steel cookware.
 High settings and overheating can discolor the finish.